dafejimi/go-cex/README.md

 # Crypto exchange from scratch
 Build your own crypto-exchange from scratch series

-All LIVE recordings can be found on this my YouTube channel.

 We are building a complete working crypto exchange from a blank page. matching engine orderbooks